Document Type : Original Article

 Animals– Forty-eight healthy male Wistar rats.

-Procedures– Rats were divided into eight groups with six rats in each group to receive intraperitoneal injection of normal saline, oral administration of curcumin (12.5, 50 and 200 mg/kg), intraperitoneal injection of yohimbine (0.5 and 2 mg/kg) and oral administration of curcumin (12.5 mg/kg) plus intraperitoneal injection of yohimbine (0.5 mg/kg).
+Procedures– Rats were divided into eight groups with six rats in each group to receive intraperitoneal injection of normal saline, oral administration of curcumin (12.5, 50 and 200 mg/kg), intraperitoneal injection of yohimbine (0.5 and 2 mg/kg), and oral administration of curcumin (12.5 mg/kg) plus intraperitoneal injection of yohimbine (0.5 mg/kg).
 After these treatments, ketamine (100 mg/kg) and xylazine (10 mg/kg) were intraperitoneally administered to all groups.
 Blood glucose concentration was measured at 60 and 5 min before and at, 30, 60, 90 and 120 min after ketamine-xylazine injection.
-Serum insulin concentration was measured by ELIZA kit at the end of the experiment.
+Serum insulin concentration was measured by ELISA kit at the end of experiment.

 Results- Ketamin-xylazine increased blood glucose and decreased serum insulin.
 Curcumin lowered increased blood glucose and increased decreased serum insulin.
 Yohimbine prevented the hyperglycemia and hypoinsulinemia induced by ketamin-xylazine produced the same results as curcumin.
 Low doses of curcumin and yohimbine induced documented hypoglycemic and hyperinsulinemic effects.

 Conclusion and Clinical Relevance- Based on the results, it is concluded that curcumin improves hyperglycemia and hypoinsulinemia induced by ketamine- xylazine and α2-adrenergic receptor may involve in this effect.

 - Merry AF, Mitcell SJ.
 Complications of anaesthesia.
 Anaesthesia, 2018; 73: 7-11.